 The Whale Watcher's location is second to none on the Avalon Peninsula.
 Day trips can include everything from checking out the newest UNESCO site in Portugal Cove South - Mistaken Point, to whale watching and birding in Bay Bulls or Witless Bay, to hiking the dramatic paths of the East Coast Trail.
 For further information on a selection of one day trips to make from the Whale Watcher's apartments - click through to Location from our menu...and there are links to the recommended activities.

 The Puffin apartment features a private entrance, bedroom with queen bed, kitchen/living room, and a deck with one of the best views on the Avalon.
-The living room has a pull out double sofa bed.
+There is a flop down mattress and a portable single bed in the closet.

 - Bathroom with over-sized shower - yes we have soap, shampoo, conditioner and hair dryers